 You should also look into payment options.
 Are you required to pay for the sign upfront?
 Or can you pay for it over time?
-Some sign companies offer financing, so you can pay over time.
+Some sign companies offer financing so that you can pay over time.
 But with traditional financing, you accrue interest and pay more over the loan than the actual cost of the sign.
 Cirrus has a subscription program that offers you the best of both worlds – without the interest.
 You subscribe-to-own, and there is no interest, just your monthly payment.
-Cirrus tries to keep it simple, you know the total cost upfront, and you pay the same cost every month.
-By paying monthly, you likely can afford a tighter pitch sign that actually fits what your business needs, without breaking your budget.
+Cirrus tries to keep it simple, you know the total cost upfront, and you pay the same monthly cost.
+By paying monthly, you likely can afford a tighter pitch sign that actually fits what your business needs without breaking your budget.

 Want to know more?

 Hopefully, you now feel armed with the information you need to have a deeper conversation about digital signage.
 If you’re ready to go digital or want more information about Cirrus and our signs, please reach out.
 Our signage experts would be happy to talk to you about what you’re looking for in a sign and if our signs might be a good fit.